 Elise H. recommended the One Pacific Place location (there are a couple other locations).
 I’ve never been disappointed at Wheatfields – their coffee is great and their menu is extensive.
 Nicole B. recommended Wheatfields, as well, but didn’t single out which location.
 Don’t miss out on trying a baked good!
 Wheatfields, 1224 S. 103rd St.

 There are several chain restaurants in Omaha that have great service and food.
-Here are some that were recommended by readers: The Egg and I, Le Peep, and one of my favorites, First Watch.
+Here are some that were recommended by readers: Le Peep, and one of my favorites, First Watch.

 Loved this post?